KociOrges/pytag/README.md

 # Dependencies
 - You will need python version 3.4.0 or newer versions to execute the software.
-- The pipeline requires also bitexparser 0.6.2 for parsing the BibTex files.
-You can download and install this from here: https://github.com/sciunto-org/python-bibtexparser
-- The tool makes use of inflection package to check for words in plural form.
-You can get and install this package from here: https://pypi.python.org/pypi/inflect
+- The project also depends on some other modules such as bitexparser 0.6.2 for parsing the BibTex files and the Inflect 0.2.5 package to check for words in plural form.
+Happily, these will be installed automatically when calling the pip command below.
 - We use EXTRACT (http://extract.jensenlab.org/), a custom named entity recognition (NER) system to annotate the text contets with ontological terms.

 # Usage